pixelmatix/SmartMatrix/src/MIGRATION.md

-If your sketch includes `#define`s for kMatrixWidth and kMatrixHeight, remove them as they are now a constant in the allocation section.
+If your sketch has a `#define` for `kMatrixWidth` and `kMatrixHeight`, remove those definitions as they are now a constant in the allocation section.

 ### Setup
 ```